hobaDevHome/gooseshopping_backend/README.md

 ## Goose Shopping: E-commerce App

-Goose Shopping App is an E-commerce React application designed to list procutcs and the details of each procuct with more features.
+Goose Shopping App is a full stack E-commerce React application designed to list products and the details of each product, add to cart, do payments, and more features.

 ## Demo